 Ms. Fay is also the firm’s primary specialist on employment-related issues that arise in connection with transactional matters, including mergers and acquisitions, asset deals and financing events.
 She regularly advises clients regarding complex topic areas, including IRS Code Section 409A compliance with respect to employment arrangements, sophisticated employment arrangements (including for public company executives), bonus plans and equity compensation matters.

 She has special expertise in the areas of restrictive covenants including noncompetition, nondisclosure and nonsolicitation agreements.
 Trade secret issues often come into sharpest focus when an employee leaves one company to start another or work for a competitor.
 Such cases raise trade secret issues for all parties involved.
 Ms. Fay regularly provides strategic counseling and litigation services to clients who find themselves in these circumstances.

-Ms. Fay supports the firm’s transactional practice by advising on employment-related aspects of mergers and acquisitions and by drafting and negotiating executive employment agreements, noncompetition agreements, separation agreements and other employment related documents.
-She has in-depth knowledge of complex areas of employment law including worker classification, noncompetition agreements and other restrictive covenants, discrimination and anti-retaliation laws, executive compensation and other high priority areas of interest for the firm’s clients.
-She applies her subject matter expertise while counseling clients, negotiating with opposing counsel, handling disputes and collaborating with the firm’s business law attorneys and clients.
+Ms. Fay also has in-depth knowledge of worker classification, discrimination, harassment and anti-retaliation laws, pay equity legislation and other high priority areas of interest for employers.
+She applies her subject matter expertise while counseling clients, negotiating with opposing counsel, handling disputes including through mediation and litigation, and collaborating with the firm’s business law attorneys and clients.